paulgovan/BayesianNetwork/README.md

 Launching the app brings up the Home tab.
 The Home tab is basically a landing page that gives a brief introduction to the app and includes two value boxes, one each for the number of nodes and arcs in the network.
 The following figure shows the basic Home tab.

 ![Home](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Dashboard.PNG?raw=true)

-The basic layout consists of the sidebar menu and the body of the app.
-Each link in the sidebar opens a new tab.
-Start with the Structure tab and work down from there.
-Toward the bottom of the sidebar are links to the help pages and the source code, and below that is a bookmark button that will create a link storing the current state of the application.

-The body of the app contains the different features for modeling and analyzing the network.
-The body of each tab contains a "Show Me" button that launches an interactive tutorial that walks through the different features.

 BayesianNetwork comes with a number of simulated and "real world" data sets.
 This example will use the "Sample Discrete Network", which is the selected network by default.